-The proposal for the site is to renovate and extend the existing house to the side and rear.
-The proposed scheme requires the removal of a small number of relatively insignificant (C category) trees and shrubs, which will not significantly impact the local or wider landscape.
+The proposal for the site is to renovate the existing house, work that will include a new rear extension.
+The proposed scheme requires the removal of one small and relatively insignificant (U category) tree which is also of poor health.
+Some minor pruning is proposed to T2; this work is assessed to be minor and will not adversely impact the health or amenity value of the subject tree and is also work that would be desirable regardless of the proposals.
 The retained trees require protection in accordance with industry best practice and BS 5837: 2012 - Trees in relation to design, demolition and construction - recommendations, in order to ensure their longevity.